Supporting neurodiverse families

 Lisa is trained in PECs – Picture exchange communication systems, TEACCH , Makaton, EKLAN – speech and language course , 10 week Autism course with Pinewood school and is Earlybird trained by the NAS, Attention Autism.

-Suzie Daniels, Marketing Communications and Events Manager
+Suzie Daniels, Marketing and Engagement Manager

 Suzie is mum to two primary aged girls, the eldest of whom is autistic.
 She discovered SPACE in 2017 whilst on the pathway to diagnosis and attended a number of training courses and workshops.
 In 2019 she ran her first (and probably only!) half marathon to raise funds for them.
 Previously Suzie has has leadership positions in both the private and not-for-profit sectors specialising in general management, marketing, communications and digital, most recently at Amnesty International UK.
-She took a career break to look after her children when they were younger and answered a call out from SPACE in early 2021 for volunteers, working for them in a voluntary capacity on a number of projects before becoming a part time member of staff.
+She took a career break to look after her children when they were younger and answered a call out from SPACE in early 2021 for volunteers, working for them in a voluntary capacity on a number of projects before becoming a member of staff.

 Patty Quiroz, Community Engagement Officer